 - Insurance company – Many insurance companies provide free or reduced immunizations.
 Check your policy to see if you are eligible.

 - Local hospitals and clinics – some charge as little as $10-20 per shot.
-Check in your local community for more information.
+Check with your local community for more information.

 - Grocery stores, drug stores, and retailers – Many stores that see a lot of foot traffic offer customers a way to get inexpensive flu shots.
 This is a great way for them to increase their traffic, and the stores’ management knows that when people come for a flu shot, they are also likely to spend money shopping.

 - Employer – Many companies and employers provide free or discounted flu shots because the cost is much less expensive than the lost productivity of people missing several days for the flu.

 - Airports – Some airports now offer flu shots as a way to reach travelers.

 Flu season is fast approaching.
 Don’t forget to immunize yourself!